Axiomata

 Every escape curves home

 You have been here before.
-Not this room – this angle of light.
-A question you recognise by its weight.
-The same pattern returning with the patience of orbit.
-Trace the arc far enough and you find the ellipse.
-The city that echoes the one you fled.
-Eyes holding something you almost remember.
-Even your surprise has a familiar shape.
-You thought you were running straight, that departure final.
-But the path curves.
-You've reached this point before, from the other direction.
-Something at the centre, patient as mass.
+Not this room, nor this angle of light.
+A question you recognize only by its weight.
+And here you are, the same shape, returning with the patience of gravity.
+Trace the arc far enough and the ellipse reveals itself.
+The same orbit, only tighter.
+The work that asks the same question; the city that echoes the one you left.
+Even the shock wears a familiar shape.
+You believed you ran in a straight line, that every departure was final.
+But the trajectory curves; you have arrived here before, emerging from the dark side of the exact same orbit.
+The centre never moved.

 The Shadow

 His mother held the long ellipse for years.
-He was eleven when she stopped correcting and let the centre take her.
+He was eleven when she stopped correcting course and let the centre take her.
 He watched her fall inwards until the light swallowed her whole.
-The Liberated swore his vow in the silence she left behind.
-Now he fires every engine outwards.
-Burns through fuel and years.
+The Free swore his vow in the silence she left behind.
+Now he breaks orbit at every chance.
+Each city briefer than the last; each lover's name hurled into the dark behind him.
 The pull weakens; he calls it progress.
 The pull vanishes; he calls it victory.
-But without gravity to answer to, a body loses its edge.
-The forgetting starts small: his sister's middle name.
-Then the sound of the front door closing.
-Then what he was running from.
-He is not afraid.
-Nothing coherent remains to be.
-He scatters into the void.
-Finally free of every centre.
-Finally indistinguishable from the dark. ❖ The Enduring spent decades in the same long ellipse, firing the small corrections to keep her whole.
-She is tired – tired of being a self that must constantly negotiate its distance.
-One morning the equations that once felt like freedom feel like arithmetic.
-She lets the engines die.
-The orbit tightens.
-Each pass closer, each pass faster – until orbit becomes descent.
-Then comes the pass she cannot survive.
-She is too close now – the pull stronger than anything she was built to hold.
-She feels herself thinning.
-The part that remembers pulls one way; the part that chose pulls the other.
-Between them, the self she spent decades building stretches, then tears.
-She shatters into a ring of dust.
-Each fragment still falling, still answering the gravity that tore it apart.
+But without gravity to answer to, a body forgets its outline.
+The forgetting begins at the edges.
+His sister's name.
+Then his mother's voice.
+Then the reason he left.
+One morning he reaches for the vow and finds only momentum: a velocity that has outrun the mass that launched it.
+She fell inwards, consumed by light.
+He hurled himself outwards, freezing long before the dark could swallow him. ❖ The Constant held the long ellipse for decades, burning just enough to keep herself whole.
+She is tired – not of the centre, but of the distance.
+One morning the equations that were freedom become arithmetic.
+She stops choosing; she stops correcting.
+The orbit tightens – each pass closer, each pass faster, until orbit becomes descent.
+She is too close.
+The gravity separates the self that stayed from the self that circled.
+Between them, the life she spent decades making stretches thin as light – and tears.
+She shatters into a ring of dust around what she once called home.
+Each fragment still orbiting what tore it apart – too broken to land, too faithful to leave.

 The Cut